velipso/sink/docs/pickle.md

 ### `0xF9` New List

 Lists are the only compound type.
-Each new list is assigned an index internally, starting with 0 and increasing by 1, in case it must be referenced later.
+Each new list is assigned an internal index, starting with 0 and increasing by 1, in case it must be referenced later.

 | Value  | Description                                                        |
 |--------|--------------------------------------------------------------------|